DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/scale/custom-hpa.md

 ### Configure Metric Rules in Prometheus-adapter

-steps: In **Cluster Details** -> **Helm Applications**, search for “prometheus-adapter", enter the update page through the action bar, and configure custom metrics in YAML as follows:
+steps: In **Clusters** -> **Helm Apps**, search for “prometheus-adapter",enter the update page through the action bar, and configure custom metrics in YAML as follows:

 ```yaml
 rules: